With the end of the year fast approaching, it’s time to look back at your 2024 with The Real Estate Agent’s Year-End Review Checklist.

 - No branding.
 If you haven’t ever created a branding plan, make this the year you start branding yourself and your business to gain market recognition.

 - Outdated or ineffective branding.
-Maybe it’s been 5 years since your last brand review.
+Maybe it’s been five years since your last brand review.
 Or maybe your brand isn’t appealing to your target market.
-Take a look at your current branding and ask yourself if it’s conveying the right message.
+Take a look at your current branding and ask yourself if it conveys the right message.

 - Inconsistent branding.
 So many agents suffer from inconsistent branding.
 It’s natural; your brand evolves over time, but not necessarily across all platforms simultaneously.
-So you end up with one logo on Insta and another on your website.
-One profile photo on Facebook and a different photo on LinkedIn.
+So you end up with one logo on Instagram and another on your website.
+Or one profile photo on Facebook and a different photo on LinkedIn.
 Get all your profiles to reflect the same brand to dramatically increase brand awareness.

 Here’s your checklist to address these issues as needed: